 If the employer does not have a suitable job vacancy, it may seek to have you undergo a vocational interview with a vocational counselor in order to demonstrate your earning power by conducting a labor market survey.
 Your earning power is determined by analyzing the work that you are capable of performing within your transferable skills and within your medical restrictions.
 This is based upon a vocational counselor’s research, which includes job listings with agencies of the Pennsylvania Department of Labor & Industry, private job placements, and other agencies and advertisements.

 Protecting the rights of injured workers is what we do, all day, every day.
-Talk to our work injury lawyers in Philadelphia about protecting yours.
-For a free consultation — call the Law Offices of Gross & Kenny, LLP at 267-589-0090 or contact us online.
+Talk to us about protecting yours.
+For a free consultation — call us at 215-512-1500 or complete the brief email form located on our Contact Us page.